 -

-Use Consistent Units: Ensure that all measurements are in the same units before performing calculations.
+Use Consistent Units: check that all measurements are in the same units before performing calculations.
 If the radius is in centimeters and the diameter is in meters, convert one of them to match the other.
 This will prevent errors and ensure accurate results.

 - Example: If the radius is 50 cm and you want the circumference in meters, convert the radius to 0.5 meters before applying the formula.